 That compulsive checking and wanting more is a common experience, and again, it’s because the technology involved is not neutral: Facebook have designed their likes system to make you want to keep checking.
 In an article in The Guardian, Sean Parker, founding president of Facebook, explains that their engineers designed this system to give you a little hit of dopamine when somebody comments on or likes your picture or post.
 Dopamine is a feel-good neurotransmitter connected to happiness and motivation but also to addiction.
 Each time you get a like, dopamine gives you a little bit of pleasure, but it doesn’t last, and it often creates a feeling of wanting more.

 Social media has brought a lot of benefits, but the amount of distraction and the effect on the way we connect is worrying.
 This, along with the way that we are targeted with news stories, and even lies, leads Harris to say that he doesn’t know of a more urgent problem right now.
 Perhaps there will be some changes – tech companies designing more ethical systems, for example.
-Or maybe people are becoming, or will become, more aware of how they’re being manipulated and realise they have more of a choice about what they pay attention to.
+Or maybe more people will become aware of how they’re being manipulated and realise they have more of a choice about what they pay attention to.